TusharikaM/Restaurant-Review-System-MVC/README.md

 In the application.conf file present in conf folder, please change default.username and default.password of MySql server according to your mySQL server credentials.
 The default.url points to the database schema it is connected to.

-To insert some default data into the database you can run https://github.com/hitennirmal/Restaurant_Review-Sysytem-MVC/blob/master/SQL/sql%20queries.txt file.
-Though it is not needed to have default values.
-The application is developed in a way that there is no dependency on default data.

 Just run the following command via sbt and it will automatically download all the play dependencies.

 - sbt update